 If you're looking for a list of medical schools that don't require the MCAT, you've come to the right spot.
 Are you feeling stressed about writing the MCAT?
 Did you know that on average, 24% of all test takers write the MCAT more than once, trying to improve their scores?
+Are you trying to figure out ?
 What if there was a way to skip the MCAT all together?
 Well, you may be in luck.
 This blog discusses the difficulty of getting a good and provides a list of medical schools that don't require the MCAT in the US and Canada.

 As this information changes frequently, it's important that you verify with the school to which you are considering applying.
 Additionally, please note that this list may not be exhaustive, as new programs are frequently implemented, and existing programs are sometimes removed.

 Note: If you would like to navigate to specific sections of the article, click "Article Contents" above (on mobile) or on the right (desktop) to see an overview of the content.